-4. Activities that build phonological awareness
+4. Activities that build phonological awareness (grades K and 1)^{8,9}

-(grades K and 1 and as needed thereafter) 16
+Teachers promote phonological awareness development, particularly phonemic awareness development.
+Although phonological awareness as a construct does not involve letters, phonological awareness instruction is best provided primarily in connection to letters.
+It entails explicit instruction10, demonstration, play with sounds in words, and engaged study of words, such as by:

-Teachers promote phonological awareness development, 17 particularly phonemic awareness development, through explicit explanation, demonstration, play with sounds in words, and engaged study of words, such as by:
+- listening to and creating variations on books and songs with rhyming or alliteration - sorting pictures, objects, and written words by a sound or sounds (e.g., words with a short-"e" sound versus words with a long-"e" sound) - doing activities that involve segmenting sounds in words (e.g., Elkonin boxes, in which children move tokens or letters into boxes, with one box for each sound in the word), which supports orthographic mapping and spelling unfamiliar words - doing activities that involve blending sounds in words (e.g., "robot talk" in which the teacher says "/f/ /ĭ/ /sh/" [i.e., the sounds "fffff" "iiiii" "shhhh"] and children say "fish"), which supports decoding - creating daily opportunities to write meaningful texts in which children listen for the sounds in words to estimate their spellings

-- listening to and creating variations on books and songs with rhyming or alliteration - sorting pictures, objects, and written words by a sound or sounds (e.g., words with a short e sound versus words with a long e sound) - activities that involve segmenting sounds in words (e.g., Elkonin boxes, in which children move a token or letters into boxes, with one box for each sound in the word) - activities that involve blending sounds in words (e.g., "robot talk" in which the teacher says the sounds "ffffff" "iiiii" "shhhh" and children say fish) - daily opportunities to write meaningful texts in which they listen for the sounds in words to estimate their spellings
+5. Explicit instruction 11 in letter-sound and sound-letter relationships 12

-5. Explicit instruction 18 in letter-sound relationships 19
+Earlier in children's development, such instruction will focus on letter names, the sound(s) associated with the letters, how letters are shaped and formed, and decoding and spelling simple words (e.g., consonant-vowel-consonant [CVC] words with short vowels).

-Earlier in children's development, such instruction will focus on letter names, the sound(s) associated with the letters, and how letters are shaped and formed.
-Later, the focus will be on more complex letter-sound relationships, including digraphs (two letters representing one sound, as in sh, th, ch, oa, ee, ie), blends (two or three letters representing each of their sounds pronounced in immediate succession within a syllable, as in bl in blue, str in string, or ft as in left), diphthongs (two letters representing a single glided phoneme as in oi in oil and ou in out), common spelling patterns (e.g., -ake as in cake, rake), specific phonograms (e.g., -all, -ould), and patterns in multi-syllabic words.20 High-frequency words are taught with full analysis of letter-sound relationships within the words, even in those that are not spelled as would be expected.
+Later in children's development, the focus will be on more complex letter-sound relationships, including digraphs (two letters representing one sound, as in "sh," "th," "ch," "oa," "ee," and "ie"), blends or consonant clusters (two or three letters representing each of their sounds pronounced in immediate succession within a syllable, as in "bl" in "blue," "str" in "string," or "ft" as in "left"), diphthongs (two letters representing a single glided phoneme as in "oi" in "oil" and "ou" in "out"), common and less common spelling patterns (e.g., "-ake" in "cake" or "rake," "-all," "-ould"), and patterns in multisyllabic words, all as reflected in each child's oral language.